 Insulin Resistance

 Insulin resistance occurs when our bodies struggle to convert glucose to energy, which can lead to weight gain and elevated blood sugar levels.
 The cell’s poor response to glucose and the rise in insulin levels alert the body that we’re in distress, triggering the production of cortisol.
-With more glucose circulating our blood stream, the more our insulin-resistant cells struggle to utilize it for energy conversion.
-Consquently, excess glucose can be stored as fat.
+With more glucose circulating our bloodstream, the more our insulin-resistant cells struggle to utilize it for energy conversion.
+Consequently, excess glucose can be stored as fat.
 So, it’s a vicious cycle that has to be broken!
 Luckily, you can do it using natural healing methods we’ll get into next.

 Progesterone Depletion